 We strongly encourage all employees to communicate with their immediate supervisor to resolve issues informally, whenever possible.
 If you are unsuccessful in resolving your issue, we encourage you to consult with ER for possible alternative resolutions.
 If the issue is not resolved during the informal process, the employee may file a formal complaint or grievance using the College’s complaint/grievance process.

-Note: Matters that cannot be a subject of a complaint or grievance include: allegations of harassment, discrimination, retaliation (refer to APM 02-1303 Discrimination, Harassment, Sexual Harassment, Sexual Harassment or Retaliation), personnel evaluations or performance improvement plans, interpersonal disagreements, work assignments and schedules that are within established job descriptions and qualifications, contract nonrenewal, selection or non-selection for a position.
+Matters that cannot be a subject of a complaint or grievance include: allegations of harassment, discrimination, retaliation (refer to APM 02-1303 Discrimination, Harassment, Sexual Harassment or Retaliation); personnel evaluations or performance improvement plans; interpersonal disagreements; work assignments and schedules that are within established job descriptions and qualifications; contract nonrenewal; selection or non-selection for a position.